LDAvis2/denmark_zones/descriptions/population_density.md

-The number of inhabitants per square kilometer.
-Population density was modelled as a log-transformed continuous variable.
+Population density calculated as the number of inhabitants per square kilometer.
+This information was available from 1978 onwards.